Victoria Rutter – MPharm PGDipClinPharm FFRPS MRPharmS

 Executive Director, Commonwealth Pharmacists Association

-Victoria’s interest in NLP began when she found herself getting involved in the coaching community in Singapore whilst developing programmes of professional development for hospital pharmacists.
+Victoria’s interest in training generally and NLP specifically, began when she found herself getting involved in the coaching community in Singapore whilst developing programmes of professional development for hospital pharmacists.

 ‘When completing feedback and reflection exercises with individuals there was often a sense of being ‘stuck’.
 No matter how competent they were they often held many limiting beliefs and lacked confidence.
 NLP gave me the tools to help support individuals to fulfill their potential’.